This page is sponsored by:

 biography

-Born Julie Peck in Santa Clara, California, on September 26, 1926, sultry Julie London enjoyed a long career in films and the recording industry.
+Julie London Born Julie Peck in Santa Clara, California, on September 26, 1926, sultry actress and singer Julie London enjoyed a long career in films and the recording industry.
 Her parents had a vaudeville act and when the act moved to radio in the 1930s, London began singing on the show.
 In 1943, while still a teenager, she was discovered by agent and former actress Sue Carol and landed her first film role in Nabonga (1944; with Buster Crabbe).
 At the same time, London pursued a singing career with the Matty Malnech Orchestra.
 Several more films followed, but when London married actor/producer/director Jack Webb in 1947, she cooled her career to raise a family.
 After having two daughters, the couple parted ways in 1954, and London eventually went back to acting and embarked upon a highly successful singing career.

 LEFT: Beautiful 1940s photo of Julie London.
-CENTER and RIGHT: Late 1950s photo
+RIGHT: Late 1950s photo

 By chance songwriter/actor Bobby Troup heard London sing at a party.
-Later, he convinced her to build a nightclub act and then set about securing a recording contract, signing with Liberty in 1955.
+Later, he convinced her to build a nightclub act and then set about securing a recording contract.
+London signed with Liberty in 1955.
 An early recording session produced the Billboard smash Cry Me A River, which was followed by a string of hits.
 London went on to record more than 30 albums on the Liberty label, mostly produced by Troup.
 Her film career was aided by her popularity as a vocalist, and she starred in a number of memorable films in the late 1950s and early 1960s.
 After a lengthy courtship, London and Troup married on New Year's Eve 1959.
 By the early 1960s, London retired again from films, concentrating on her singing career and raising a family with Troup.

 the films of julie london